 New standards are going to be implemented when making home loans.

-And what one of the things that is going to now be required is that the lenders verify income to make sure that the people borrowing the money can pay it back.
+And one of the things that is going to now be required is that the lenders verify income to make sure that the people borrowing the money can pay it back.

-What I want to know is I haven't borrowed any money in a long time.
+What I want to know is, I haven't borrowed any money in a long time.

 When did they let that go lax?